Baker-IGM/IGME-202/syllabus.md

 # Course Syllabus _(2191)_

-### Section 01 – Orange Hall 1370 MWF 12 – 1:50pm
+### Section ## – TBA

 **_Please read this document carefully and bookmark it for future reference.
 It provides the context and structure which will guide all aspects of this course._**

-**_This is NOT the same syllabus as other sections of GDAPS 2.
+**_This is NOT the same syllabus as other sections of IMD.
 While most elements of the course will be very similar, they will not be identical._**

 ## Course Information

--   **Course Number:** IGME 106
+-   **Course Number:** IGME 202
--   **Course Name:** Game Development and Algorithmic Problem Solving II
+-   **Course Name:** Interactive Media Development
--   **Course Credits:** 4
+-   **Course Credits:** 3

 ## Course Description

-This course furthers the exploration of problem solving, abstraction and algorithmic design.
-Students apply the object-oriented paradigm of software development, with emphasis upon fundamental concepts of encapsulation, inheritance and polymorphism.
-In addition, object structures and class relationships comprise a key portion of the analytical process including the exploration of problem structure and refactoring.
-Intermediate concepts in software design including GUIs, threads, events, networking and advanced APIs are also explored.
-Students are also introduced to data structures, algorithms, exception handling and design patterns that are relevant to the construction of game systems.
+In this course, students will learn to create visually rich interactive experiences.
+It is a course in programming graphics and media, but it is also a course on the relationship between ideas and code.
+Students will explore topics in math and physics by building programs that simulate and visualize processes in the natural world.
+Assignments will include major programming projects, such as building a virtual world inhabited by digital creatures that display observable behaviors.

 ### Important RIT Deadlines